Davidson-Davie Community College: Davidson Campus

 The Davidson Campus is located in central Davidson County, the Davidson Campus currently has 14 academic buildings.
 The campus also houses an emergency training facility, a walking track, and a small memorial garden.

 The architectural campus design features a central "quad", or courtyard, featuring a large fountain, and tree grove with benches and seating.
 Each building features a matching brick façade generally using a Modern architectural design.

-Services on the Davidson Campus include "The Storm Cellar" the campus dining facility, a student lounge, and the campus bookstore.
+Services on the Davidson Campus include "The Storm Cellar" (campus dining facility), a student lounge, and the campus bookstore.
 The two-story Grady Edward Love Learning Resources Center (Library) features Wi-Fi access, a computer lab, and individual study rooms.

 The William T. Sinclair building is the original campus building.
 The Sinclair building is experiencing significant renovation: modern machining classes and the advanced manufacturing program hosted the Vice President in early spring 2012.
 An automotive bay within the William T. Sinclair building has since been transformed into an aquarium lab that supports the aquarium track of the Zoo and Aquarium (ZAS) associate in applied science degree.

-The Davidson campus also sports Davidson Early College High School, an early college program for high school age students in Davidson county.
+The Davidson campus also sports Davidson Early College High School, an early college program for high school aged students in Davidson County.
 The program began as a middle college in 2004, before transitioning into an early college in 2006.
 The program began in the William T. Sinclair building, before moving to the Dr. Edgar Holton Reich Building in 2020.